Gaukler/PlainRenderer/README.md

 * Cascaded shadow maps for the sun, tightly fitted to depth buffer
 * Blue noise generation using the void and cluster method
 * 3D perlin noise generation
+* Separate asset pipeline producing mesh data in a binary format for efficient loading and SDF generation

 ## Gallery